Confidence Is Seen As Multidimensional Consisting Of Confidence In

 Power poses Releases hormones that signal dominance and self‑assurance Stand tall, shoulders back, for 2–3 minutes before high‑stakes meetings

 These habits are inexpensive, require minimal time, and reinforce the larger principles of goal setting, self‑talk, and feedback.
-When practiced consistently, they create a “confidence loop,” where each small victory fuels the next, forming a self‑reinforcing cycle That's the part that actually makes a difference..
+When practiced consistently, they create a “confidence loop,” where each small victory fuels the next, forming a self‑reinforcing cycle That alone is useful..

 The Role of Environment in Confidence Building